 Youth Art Month: It All Starts With a Simple Box of Crayons

 March is Youth Art Month (YAM) at your Library!
 Make time to get unplugged and immersed in some family art time.
-Find out about our system-wide Maker Movement, or Make U possibilities at your Toledo Lucas County Public Library (TLCPL).
+Find out about our system-wide Maker Movement or Tech Tools at your Toledo Lucas County Public Library (TLCPL).
 Creation empowers the maker.
 Working in pairs or in a group, fosters a sense of collaboration and innovation.
 That’s what we mean by the Maker Movement.
-Make U is a creative, community process that leads to innovation, artistic discovery and lifelong learning.
+It is a creative, community process that leads to innovation, artistic discovery and lifelong learning.

 Making art and being an artist takes a belief in the process.
 Have you ever wondered why some people seem to show a real talent for art?
 Some believe it is just natural ability.
 I firmly believe that folks who profess they can’t do art are just lacking artistic self-esteem.
 As kids, they let their eyeballs get the most of them.
 They saw what other kids were creating and panicked.
 These youngsters bottomed out before they even started because they viewed the art process as a competition.
 Think about this – Did Mario Andretti win the race the first time he got behind the wheel?

 In grade school, do you remember the kids who were grinding away at the pencil sharpener, refining their actions to get the lead point just right?
 These kids can tell you why a number two pencil is an HB, not too hard or black, but a medium tone, perfect for sketching and test taking.
 These kids had the right spirit.
 They didn’t let competition get in the way of artistic enjoyment.
 Perhaps, they figured out that exploration and experimentation were keys to artistic success.

 Step 1: Boost a Child’s Sense of Artistic Success